la9ran9e/pyshard/README.md

 import asyncio

-from master.master import BootstrapServer
+from pyshard import BootstrapServer

-from settings import settings
+from pyshard.settings import settings

 if __name__ == '__main__':